-The table salt market is projected to grow at a CAGR of 3.97% to reach US$904.047 million by 2025, from US$715.719 million in 2019.
+The table salt market is projected to grow at a CAGR of 5.64% to reach US$989.328 million by 2027, from US$674.031 million in 2020.

-However, the consumption of iodine is essential in order to ensure optimal functioning of the organs.
-Thus, incentivizes the consumer to shift toward specialty table salts, paving the way for a meteoric rise of the table salt market during the forecast period.
-Further the current pandemic of CoVid 19 has led to a rise in home cookery and indoor food consumption which necessitates the use of table salt in profusion.
-Further, the tourism sector around the world is poised to drive the growth of the table salt market despite current restriction since markets are going to open as presently evidenced by certain countries.
+However, the consumption of iodine is essential to ensure the optimal functioning of the organs.
+Thus, it incentivizes the consumer to shift toward speciality table salts, paving the way for a meteoric rise in the table salt market during the forecast period.
+Further, the current pandemic of COVID-19 has led to a rise in home cooking and indoor food consumption, which necessitates the use of table salt in profusion.
+Further, the tourism sector around the world is poised to drive the growth of the table salt market despite current restrictions since markets are going to open, as presently evidenced by certain countries.

-Moreover, the increasing healthy dietary preference is further poised to add to the expanding table salt market.
-For instance,as per WHO, increased blood pressure is directly proportional to increased sodium consumption.
+According to the WHO, increased sodium intake is directly proportional to increased blood pressure.
 It further leads to cardiovascular diseases.
-It also advises to switch over to a reduced-sodium diet to aid in decreased chances of non-communicable diseases.
-WHO also estimates that a probable 2.5 million deaths could be prevented each year if global salt consumption were reduced to the recommended level which is 5 g (just under a teaspoon) of salt per day for adults and for children WHO advises that recommended maximum intake of salt for adults be adjusted downward for children aged two to 15 years based on their energy requirements relative to those of adults [Source: WHO].
+It also advises to switch switching over to a reduced-sodium diet to aid in decreased chances of non-communicable diseases.
+WHO also estimates that a probable 2.5 million deaths could be prevented each year if global salt consumption were reduced to the recommended level of 5 g (just under a teaspoon) of salt per day for adults and children.
+WHO advises that the recommended maximum salt intake for adults be adjusted downward for children aged two to 15 years based on their energy requirements relative to those of adults [Source: WHO].

-|Market size value in 2019||US$715.719 million|
+|Market size value in 2020||US$674.031 million|

-|Market size value in 2025||US$904.047 million|
+|Market size value in 2027||US$989.328 million|

-|Growth Rate||CAGR of 3.97% from 2019 to 2025|
+|Growth Rate||CAGR of 5.64% from 2020 to 2027|

 |Forecast Unit (Value)||USD Million|